 Trails in Marianske Lazne

-There are several marked historical trails: the Goethe Trail, Royal Trail, Mitterach Trail and the Edward Trail, though I found it a challenge to stay on any particular one, and usually ended up zigzagging along two or three before landing up back in town.
-Get a map or study the info boards you’ll find at trailheads.
+If you like hikes and strolls, walking some of the many historical trails is one of the top outdoorsy things to do in Marianske Lazne.
+You’ll have fun checking out the Goethe Trail, Royal Trail, Mitterach Trail and the Edward Trail, though I found it a challenge to stay on any particular one, and usually ended up zigzagging along two or three before landing up back in town.
+Get a map from the tourist board or your hotel, or study the info boards you’ll find at trailheads.

 No doubt at some point you’ll land up at the Geological Park, a trail through the beech forest that highlights no end of rocks and flora and will get you well acquainted with the geology of the region.